cpplain/web-crawler/README.md

 ## Requirements

 The app requires Node to run.
-All development and testing was done using Node `18.16.1`.
+All development and testing was completed using Node `18.16.1`.
 Other versions may work but have not been tested.

 ## Running the App